 Trio of big-budget Tudor dramas.
 In 'Elizabeth' (1998), it's 1554, and England is ruled by the fervently Catholic Queen Mary (Kathy Burke), whose persecution of Protestants even extends to her own half-sister, Elizabeth (Cate Blanchett).
 When Mary dies, Elizabeth succeeds to the throne, but finds her country under threat from the Scots, French and Spanish.
 Although conducting an affair with Robert Dudley, the Earl of Leicester (Joseph Fiennes), Elizabeth is urged by her advisors to wed and produce an heir.
 Meanwhile, plots against her are being hatched by the Catholic bishops, and Elizabeth soon becomes the target of an assassination attempt.
 In 'Elizabeth: The Golden Age' (2007), Blanchett reprises her role as the 'Virgin Queen' in this sequel to the Oscar-nominated 'Elizabeth'.
 This time round Elizabeth has to contend with the rising power of Spain, as Philip II (Jordi Molla) readies an armada for invasion, intent on returning England to Catholic influence.
 While her trusty servant Sir Francis Walsingham (Geoffrey Rush) works tirelessly to protect her from numerous plots, Elizabeth discovers she has a potential weakness in her fondness for Sir Walter Raleigh (Clive Owen).
 Finally, 'The Other Boleyn Girl' (2008) is a fictionalised account of the life of Mary Boleyn (Scarlett Johansson) who was mistress to King Henry VIII (Eric Bana) before he married her sister, Anne (Natalie Portman).
 Set during one of the most dramatic periods in British regal history, the narrative focuses on the relationship and rivalry between the two Boleyn girls and the power game being played by their family in which the sisters are mere pawns.
 When Mary is ousted in favour of Anne, she leaves the King's Court to marry a commoner, but is compelled to return when her sister embarks on a reckless plan to try and save herself from ruin.

-If you are unhappy for any reason with your purchased product, you may return the goods to eBuzz.ie within 14 days of receipt.
+If you have changed your mind with your purchased product, you may return the goods to ebuzz.ie within 14 days of receipt.

-2: Buyer is responsible for the return postage cost of the goods.
-It is advisable that if the buyer deems the goods of significant value that they use a “tracked package” option, as eBuzz.ie will not be liable for any non-receipt of goods that cannot be proved with a POD (Proof of Delivery) signature.
+Customer is responsible for the return postage cost of the goods.
+It is advisable that if the customer deems the goods of significant value that they use a tracked package option, as ebuzz.ie will not be liable for any non-receipt of goods that cannot be proved with a POD (Proof of Delivery) signature.

-1: (CD,DVD,Blu-Ray & Vinyl).
-If the item(s) are faulty or defective in any way, you can contact us with 30days with reason and seek a replacement or full refund.
+If the item(s) are faulty or defective in any way, you can contact us within 30 days with the reason and seek a replacement or full refund.

-2: eBuzz.ie accepts reasonable returns postage charges and will also refund you for these once proof of postage is supplied.
-In some cases depending on value of the goods, eBuzz.ie may opt to send a courier to collect the faulty / defective item(s).
+ebuzz.ie accepts reasonable returns postage charges and will also refund you for these once proof of postage is supplied.
+In some cases depending on value of the goods, ebuzz.ie may opt to send a courier to collect the faulty / defective item(s).

-3:(Electrical items…..
-Playstations, Camera’s, laptops and other high value items).
-All of these items have a 28 day DOA (dead on arrival) returns policy.
-If unit is faulty within this time period, eBuzz will accept return of the item and verify the fault.
-If a genuine fault is found customer will receive a replacement or full refund.
+These items have a 28 day DOA (dead on arrival) returns policy.
+If unit is faulty within this time period, ebuzz will accept return of the item and verify the fault as provided by the customer.
+If a genuine fault is found customer will receive option of a replacement or full refund.
 This applies only to genuine faults.
 If the item does not have a genuine fault… water damage, misuse or neglect… etc.. then the item will be returned to the customer without a refund.

-If the item outside the DOA period of 28days it should be covered under warranty direct with the manufacturer.
+If the item is outside this DOA period of 28 days it will be covered under warranty direct with the manufacturer.
 Please contact the team for details on your specfic brand of product, and they will help you get the issue resolved.